misteraddons/MiSTercadeV1/README.md

 ## Twin Stick Games
 * There are several twin stick games on MiSTer.
 There are 2 general configuration styles: mapping and OSD setting.
 The included map files are set for twin stick play, and the cfg files enable twin stick on their corresponding games.
+* Tank sticks aren't easily supported as they require twin sticks with triggers

 | Game | Twin Stick Mode |
 | --- | --- |